BardicDefense/purple-hack/spells.md

 #### Minor Globe of Invulnerability

 _Abjuration (R: Self, D: 10 minutes)_
-The caster is immune to all spells of 3rd level or lower.
+The caster is immune to all spells of 3rd rank or lower.

 #### Mnemonic Enhancer